 Through the provision of accessible, efficient, effective and accountable treatment services; individuals and families served will reach their full potential for a purposeful and meaningful life.

-Places for People was founded 47 years ago in response to the then new federal policy of deinstitutionalization, which moved patients living in mental institutions back into the community.
+Places for People (PFP) was founded 51 years ago in response to the then new federal policy of deinstitutionalization, which moved patients living in mental institutions back into the community.
 The idea was that this community-based model of care would be more cost-effective and humane.
 However, the infrastructure to support this type of effort was simply not in place.
 In response, Places for People was conceived to provide a “place” – a storefront – in the community where the hundreds of men and women who had been deinstitutionalized could receive services, including finding a new place to call home.

 Core ideals: engaging, encouraging, recovery-focused, inspiring, and persistent.